gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Protect-RMSFile.md

 The Rights Management issuer is the account that protects the files.
 For more information, see [Rights Management issuer and Rights Management owner](/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner).

 By default, this self-granted end user license is saved in both the file itself and on the computer from which the cmdlet is run.
-The file name starts with EUL and it is created in **%localappdata%\Microsoft\MSIPC.** Use this parameter to prevent this end user license from saving in the file, on the computer, or both.
+The file name starts with EUL and it is created in **%localappdata%\Microsoft\MSIPC**.
+Use this parameter to prevent this end user license from saving in the file, on the computer, or both.
 Specifying this parameter is appropriate if you are protecting files on behalf of others, for example, with Windows Server FCI.
 In this scenario, the Rights Management issuer will not be opening the protected files and therefore creating and saving the end user license decreases the protection performance and unnecessarily generates a lot of files that can fill up the available disk space.

 The acceptable values for this parameter: